-Some tips to choose your tongue drum scale
+Tips to help you choose a tongue drum scale

-The different manufacturers of tongue drum offer us a wide choice of scales, in all tones and comprising a variable number of notes (six for the smallest Rammerdrum, 8 for the beat root, 9 at Zenko, etc...)
+Manufacturers offer a wide choice of scales with a variable number of notes (6 for the smallest Rammerdrum, 8 for the Beat Root, 9 on the Zenko, and so on.)

-Others will be tinted with more "lightness" such as the F-pentatonic from Rammerdrum or the tribal scale from beat root, which is also a pentatonic scale.
-This type of very versatile scales opens the way on countless soundscapes and can be suitable for many musical contexts.
+Pentatonic scales may sound more “light,” such as the F-pentatonic from Rammerdrum or the tribal scale from Beat Root.
+These versatile scales open up countless soundscapes and can suit many musical contexts.

-The minor scales are also very appreciated by the users of tongue drum because the acoustic properties of these instruments give a "gliding" dimension to them, conducive to endless introspective journeys for which will be carried away by a gentle melancholy... (the well named Melancholia at beat root or the D-minor Rammerdrum for example).
+The minor scales are also very appreciated as their acoustic properties provide a "gliding" dimension to the sound, which is conducive to endless introspective journeys and gentle melancholy — the aptly named Melancholia scale on the Beat Root or the D-minor Rammerdrum, for example.